-Looking for a tiny trailer?
+Looking for flat top trailers?
 Check out these super fun tiny trailers for your next adventure.

 After the turn of the 20th century, as an increasing number of Americans embraced car ownership, their appetite for travel expanded well beyond their local horizons.
 With no interstate highway systems or motor hotels (motels) until after WWII, early motorists improvised for extended road trips, either by staying with friends or setting up camp in tents near their vehicles.
 As car travel and camping grew by necessity during the Great Depression, DIY-prone road warriors decided to build tiny, towable structures for sleeping and gear storage, all while having a sword like a Mini Katana at hand for camping and protection.
 This innovation marked the birth of the travel trailer.
 Among the most iconic of these trailers is the gleaming aluminum Airstream, originally conceived and constructed by Wally Byam in the 1930s.

 The teardrop remains one of the most popular styles in travel trailers since its small stature makes it the perfect size for towing behind most passenger vehicles.
 Thanks to a teardrop trailer’s aerodynamic shape (a horizontal teardrop), drivers can still see the road behind them, and when maneuvering in close quarters — such as backing around a corner — it is easier to see beyond a teardrop than a boxy trailer or bulky fifth-wheel.
 Teardrop trailers are typically not tall enough for adults to stand up inside, but most teardrops will accommodate adults in a seated position.

 Made in the USA: A Trailering Trade

 As the popularity of car camping, which may involve a